 This master’s has already opened so many doors for my future career.
 It’s given me a great many opportunities to learn, grow and improve my skills in human user and machine interactions.
 I’ve had the chance to help create interactive technologies, like a chair with a touch interface to adjust music, volume, lighting, angle of recline and so on.
 I’ve also studied tools that gauge emotions during website interaction.
 Most of all, I have enjoyed working with blind and autistic people to design a prototype of an adaptive mobile phone application.
 Finally, we have been working on the design of a robot developed to motivate the elderly to join in with activities at a retirement home.
 The combination of research, working and testing with target groups has made my studies an unforgettable experience.
 And that’s not all!
 As a student, you’re encouraged to do an internship abroad and I was lucky enough to do mine in New Zealand.
 Another point I’d like to make is that the HMI research group and the university lecturers are open-minded and very friendly, so it is never a problem to ask for advice.

 I am currently writing my master’s thesis at TNO, an innovative Dutch research institute.
-It an experience that will serve me well for the future.
+It is an experience that will serve me well in the future.
 During the week I work on my final project, which is about the use of embodied conversational agents in a virtual reality system aimed at low literates and non-native migrants.
 I am investigating, analysing and preparing the research approach for this study and presenting it to my supervisors in meetings at TNO.
 My master’s thesis is proving to be a real challenge, but I am already convinced that it will be a rewarding experience.

 Studying is hard work, so it’s important to have a change of pace.
 In my spare time, I like to get together with friends and go to parties on campus.
 I also enjoy taking a nice long walk with my dog.
 It’s great having the wide open spaces right at your doorstep!